 If you notice plaque buildup on your dog’s teeth, do your best to remove it until it causes serious health problems.
-Buy rubber toys that can help get rid of the plague and make sure to clean your dog’s teeth twice a day with a dog toothbrush and safe toothpaste.
+Buy rubber toys to help eliminate the plague, and clean your dog’s teeth twice a day with a dog toothbrush and safe toothpaste.

-If you are looking for less processed, but at the same time fully-cooked food, think about a dehydrated diet.
-This type of food undergoes minimal processing and is considered healthier in comparison with the other food options.
+If you are looking for less processed but, at the same time, fully-cooked food, think about a dehydrated diet.
+This type of food undergoes minimal processing and is considered healthier than the other food options.

 There are Aussie owners who prefer to feed their dogs with raw food.
-They believe that it’s much better to feed the dog with natural food that contains no preservatives or other harmful additives.
+They believe it’s much better to feed natural dog food containing no preservatives or harmful additives.
 Some reports reveal that raw food can help your dog develop strong muscles and bones.
 On the other hand, raw food can cause infections and gastrointestinal inflammation in dogs.

-When looking for the best food for Australian Shepherd, make sure you read the label, the nutritional chart, and all the ingredients.
+When looking for the best food for Australian Shepherds, read the label, the nutritional chart, and all the ingredients.
 Optimum food will have a balanced combination of protein, fats, and carbohydrates.

 The high amount of protein

 You want to focus on foods with a protein source listed in the top four ingredients.
-This means the producer used a larger amount of this protein when making the food.
-Many lower-quality dog foods use fillers to help reduce the production cost.
+This means the producer used a more significant amount of this protein when making the food.
+Many lower-quality dog foods use fillers to help reduce production costs.
 These fillers, often in the form of carbohydrates, can raise blood sugar levels resulting in some long-term health issues.

 Australian Shepherds need protein from the early stages of life to help them grow into strong, healthy, and muscular bodies.

-Fats are the main source of energy for Australian Shepherds.
-They are high in calories and also help Aussies in protecting their internal organs, ensuring the whole body functions smoothly.
+Fats are the primary source of energy for Australian Shepherds.
+They are high in calories and help Aussies protect their internal organs, ensuring the whole body functions smoothly.

-Although fat digestion can be quite complex, healthy dogs, in general, can metabolize great quantities of fats with great efficiency
+Although fat digestion can be pretty complex, healthy dogs generally can metabolise significant quantities of fats with great efficiency.

 Fish is usually one of the best sources of fat for dogs.

-Good quality carbohydrates, however, such as fruits and vegetables, can offer benefits to your Aussie, such as important vitamins and minerals.
-Some good options are varied berries, butternut squash, carrots, and others.
+Good quality carbohydrates, however, such as fruits and vegetables, can offer benefits to your Aussie, such as essential vitamins and minerals.
+Some good options are mixed berries, butternut squash, carrots, and others.

 A well-balanced diet for your Australian Shepherd puppy

 It’s hard not to fall in love with an Australian Shepherd puppy.
 This fluffy bundle of joy is not just cute.
-It is very smart as well.
+It is brilliant as well.
 Plus, the Australian Shepherd puppy is very active and needs to replenish its energy stores regularly.
-That is the main reason why eating the right food is critical for your puppy.
+That is why eating the right food is critical for your puppy.

-Ideally, your puppy should eat dry food that contains at least 26% of protein.
+Healthy fats are highly beneficial for your puppy.
+Ideally, your puppy should eat dry food containing at least 26% protein.
 The food should also provide fat content of about 8%.
-Healthy fats are extremely beneficial for your puppy.
 The Aussie puppies who consume the necessary amount of fat daily have healthy skin and coats.
 Moreover, the puppies have healthy eyes and bones.

-Make sure that your puppy gets enough minerals and vitamins to have a strong immune system that can protect the puppy against dangerous diseases.
+Ensure your puppy gets enough minerals and vitamins to have a solid immune system that can protect the puppy against dangerous diseases.
 You can incorporate fruits and vegetables into your puppy’s diet.
 Some owners choose to give their dogs vitamin supplements instead.

-When it comes to feeding your puppy, do not forget that it is very important to buy high-quality dry food specially designed for puppies.
-This formula will provide your puppy with everything he needs to become a healthy and happy adult dog.
+When feeding your puppy, remember that buying high-quality dry food specially designed for puppies is very important.
+This formula will give your puppy everything he needs to become a healthy and happy adult dog.